organisciak/dissertation/document/3_typology.md

 The space of crowdsourcing is large, and there have been a number of attempts to organize the sub-concepts within it or to reconcile it in a space alongside other areas of research.
 Some of the most important questions in differentiating crowdsourcing include:

+-   Motivation: How are contributors motivated?
+Are they paid or do they volunteer for other incentives?

--   Who are the contributors?
+-   Crowd type: Who are the contributors?
 What are their skills?

--   How are contributors motivated?
-Are they paid or do they volunteer for other incentives?

--   Are contributions new, or do they react to existing documents or entities?
+-   Contribution type: Are contributions new, or do they react to existing documents or entities?

--   Are contributions preserved in the form they are submitted, or are they combined into a larger contribution?

--   What do the contributions look like?
+    What do the contributions look like?
 Are they subjective (involving opinions or ranking) or objective (there is an agreed best response)?

+-   Aggregation and style of collaboration: Are contributions preserved in the form they are submitted, or are they combined into a larger contribution?
+    Is the collaboration indirect (i.e. contributors work on parts independently) or truly collaborative?
+    How is quality controlled for?

--   Who is asking for the contributions?
+-   Beneficiary: Who is asking for the contributions?
 Who is benefiting?

--   Is the collaboration indirect (i.e. contributors work on parts independently) or manifest?

--   Is the crowdsourcing central to the system?
+-   Centrality: Is the crowdsourcing central to the system?

--   How is quality controlled for?

-Table 1 provides an overview of our crowdsourcing typology, including references when the dimensions are influenced closely by prior work.
+Table 1 provides an overview of this crowdsourcing typology, including references when the dimensions are influenced closely by prior work.
 In the next section, we consider existing work more thoroughly, adapting it into our typology, explain how we reinterpret it, and argue for new facets not present in non-IS taxonomies or classifications.